tygerbytes/RunbyOnRails/config/githooks/README.md

 Running `bin/setup` will copy the hooks in this folder to `.git/hooks`, if the directory exists.

 ## post-commit
-Creates an .env file called `.gitcommit.env.pub`.
-This file contains the most recent commit hash and is used to deploy an environment variable called COMMIT to the Docker container.
+Creates a file called `public/gitcommit.txt`.